-The crash of kingdoms, the destruction of the old civilization, the wreckage of the ecclesiastical organizations and the breakdown of the ancient values and standards are tremendous assets, if rightly handled.
-New wine cannot be put into old bottles; obsolete truths will evoke no response from clear thinking youth; the support of crystallized and materislistic institutions has no appeal for the modern generation.
-All this is very good.
-If the churches will recognize this and make a clean sweep of the ancient, undesirable institutional aspects of religion, they can save the day.
-If churchmem can re-orient themselves to divinity, they will then be enabled to say: “The church of Christ [page 229] still stands but its foundations are not in that which is seen; the love of Christ is still potent to save, because love and life are one and the same; that livingness and that love function through the lives of all on earth who serve the Christ; the salvation of mankind is brought about by a life lived in line with that of the Great Exemplar, Christ, and in the expression of good will and right relations among men.
-The church will then proclaim that men can draw near to God, not through the mediation, absolution and the intercessory work of any priest or churchman but by right of his inherent divinity.
+The church will then proclaim that men can draw near to God, not through the mediation, absolution and the intercessory work of any priest or churchman but by right of man's inherent divinity.
 This it will be the duty of every churchman to evoke by example, by the energy of applied and practical love (not expressed through a soporific paternalism), and by the unified effort of the clergy of all faiths everywhere in the world.

 The churches in the West need to realize that basically there is only one church but it is not necessarily only the orthodox Christian institution; God works in many ways, through many faiths and religious agencies; in their union will the fullness of truth be revealed.
-This is one reason for the elimination of non-essential doctrines.
+This is one reason for the elimination of nonessential doctrines.

-For the sake of their own salvation, for the sake of humanity and for the economic perpetuation of the present structure of faith, churchmen need to step down from their self-imposed lofty position and from the pinnacle of material power to which they have climbed and become as the humble Christ was among men —a simple citizen, recognized by the beauty and simplicity of His life and the power of His words, a loving Saviour, going about doing good and not living in security, comfort and often riches, [page 230] self-sacrificing Saviour— counting all things but lost unless He could save and help, and holding the door of the kingdom open by His life so that all men could enter.

-V. The New World Religion.
+V. THE NEW WORLD RELIGION

 In what way will this new presentation of religion and its new rituals and ceremonies take form?
-A new presentation is so deeply desired and so hopefully anticipated by those to whom the religious attitude is of fundamental importance.
+A new presentation is deeply desired and hopefully anticipated by those to whom the religious attitude is of fundamental importance.
 What are the signs of its coming?
 What must be the preliminary first steps?
 Are there any indications of developing trends which would incline one to believe in its eventual appearance?